jmamadeu/psychonauts-users/README.md

 - [NodeJS](https://nodejs.org/en/)
 - [Yarn](https://yarnpkg.com/) Optional

-After that go to your project folder and run:
+After that, go to your project folder and run:

 ```bash
 $ yarn # To install the dependencies